• Skip to primary navigation

 One day Itinerary at Elephant Nature Park in Chiang Mai (2,500 Baht per adult)

 While volunteers can stay for a longer duration at the park, I opted for the one-day visit.
+You can make a reservation to visit the park here.

 The itinerary for the day tour looks like this: